alphagov/notifications-admin/docs/index.md

 }
 ```

-Notify API tokens sign both the request being made, and for POST requests, the payload.
+GOV.UK Notify API tokens sign both the request being made, and for POST requests, the payload.

 The signing algorithm is HMAC signature, using provided key SHA256 hashing algorithm.